 Microscopy

-Histology sections of the kidney show an unencapsulated cellular tumour consist- ing of spindle-shaped cells as intermingling fascicles with few foci of collagen dep- osition.
-These cells have a moderate amount of cytoplasm with plump vesicular to hyperchromatic nuclei that are mildly pleomorphic, with brisk mitosis seen.
-A
+Histology sections of the kidney show an unencapsulated cellular tumor consisting of spindle-shaped cells arranged as intermingling fascicles, with a few foci of collagen deposition.
+These cells exhibit a moderate amount of cytoplasm and plump vesicular to hyperchromatic nuclei that are mildly pleomorphic, with brisk mitosis noted.

-clear boundary exists between the tumour cells and the normal kidney tissue.
-The renal sinus is free of tumour cells.
+A clear boundary exists between the tumor cells and the normal kidney tissue.
+The renal sinus is free of tumor cells.

 A histological diagnosis of CONGENITAL MESOBLASTIC NEPHROMA (CEL- LULAR TYPE) STAGE 1 was made (Figure 5 & Figure 6).